martinos/rubyc/README.md

 The Ruby interpreter offers us many command line options for processing files or pipes.
 The -p, -n options in combination of the -e option, allows us to process lines one at a time.
 Personnaly I never remember how to use them.

 For this reason, I have created Rubyc, which stands for Ruby Command line.
-Rubyc supports many enumerator methods applied to STDIN.
-The current line is represented by the "line" variable name or it's shorter alias 'l'.
 ## Installation
 ```
 gem install rubyc
 ```
+## Usage
+Rubys supports some Enumerable methods applied to each line to the stdin stream.

+Rubyc gives you the 'line' variable and it's shorter alias 'l' to represent the current line on which Rubyc is iterating.

+The 'index' and 'lnum' variable are also available to you.
+The 'index' variable represents the index of the line starting at 0 whereas 'lnum' is the line number which starts at 1.
 ## Examples
 ### Use Case: Upcasing
 Upcase what is comming from stdin.